-Corporate Social Responsibility ("CSR") forms an important part of Futur Pension's strategy.
-Customers and other stakeholders must be able to trust Futur Pension to take environmental, social, ethical and governance aspects into account when carrying out operations.
-Futur Pension sees sustainability management as a prerequisite for the creation of long-term value in the operations.
-Futur Pension has drawn up a sustainability policy that reinforces the company's work on sustainability.
-In the policy, Futur Pension undertakes to comply with the principles developed by the UN Global Compact for Sustainable Development and Futur Pension signed the UN Global Compact at the beginning of 2021.
-The Sustainability Policy can be found on Futur Pension's website at futurpension.se
+Corporate Social Responsibility ("CSR") forms an important part of Futur's strategy.
+Customers and other stakeholders must be able to trust Futur to take environmental, social, ethical and governance aspects into account when carrying out operations.
+Futur sees sustainability management as a prerequisite for the creation of long-term value in the operations.
+Futur has drawn up a sustainability policy that reinforces the company's work on sustainability.
+In the policy, Futur undertakes to comply with the principles developed by the UN Global Compact for Sustainable Development and Futur signed the UN Global Compact at the beginning of 2021.
+The Sustainability Policy can be found on Futur's website at futur.se